BidnessForB/postman-sdk/README.md

 The SDK is organized by resource groups:

-- **collections**: Endpoints for managing Postman Collections, folders, comments, and forks
+- **collections**: Endpoints for managing Postman Collections, folders, comments, forks, and pull requests (41/64 endpoints - 64.1%)
-- **requests**: Endpoints for managing requests within collections
+- **requests**: Endpoints for managing requests and comments within collections (8/8 endpoints - 100% ✅)
-- **responses**: Endpoints for managing responses within collections
+- **responses**: Endpoints for managing responses and comments within collections (8/8 endpoints - 100% ✅)
-- **workspaces**: Endpoints for managing Postman Workspaces
+- **workspaces**: Endpoints for managing Postman Workspaces and tags (7/14 endpoints - 50%)
-- **specs**: Endpoints for managing Postman API Specifications
+- **specs**: Endpoints for managing Postman API Specifications and generations (15/15 endpoints - 100% ✅)
-- **environments**: Endpoints for managing Postman Environments and forks
+- **environments**: Endpoints for managing Postman Environments and forks (9/10 endpoints - 90%)
+- **mocks**: Endpoints for managing mock servers, responses, and call logs (13/13 endpoints - 100% ✅)
-- **tags**: Endpoints for tagging and retrieving tagged entities
+- **tags**: Endpoints for retrieving entities by tag (1/1 endpoint - 100% ✅)
-- **transformations**: Endpoints for bi-directional sync between specs and collections
+- **transformations**: Endpoints for bi-directional sync between specs and collections (2/2 endpoints - 100% ✅)
-- **users**: Endpoints for user information and authentication
+- **users**: Endpoints for user information and authentication (1/3 endpoints - 33.3%)
-- **pullRequests**: Endpoints for managing pull requests (get, update, review)
+- **pullRequests**: Endpoints for managing pull requests - get, update, review (3/3 endpoints - 100% ✅)
+- **forks**: Fork operations for collections and environments (included in collections and environments modules)

 ## Testing